rashtay/js-oops-definitive-guide/README.md

     // You can assign them to a variable var func2 = func1;

-`func2` is referencing to the same function.
+`func2` is referencing to the same function (remember the arrow to the same memory?).
 As we discussed earlier, we passed a reference.
 Hence, now you can call the function `func2` and expect the same results of `func1`

 When you put a function inside of a object, it's called a method: